marinusd/sms-places-searcher/README.md

  7. In a few moments, you should get a reply with the top three results from Google Places.

 Is there input error checking?
 Not much.
-Is there runtime catching.
+Is there runtime catching?
 Not much.
 You have suggestions to improve it?
 We're all ears.

 https://github.com/marinusd/sms-searcher/